Have you ever stood in a coffee shop, looking to buy yourself some new Specialty Coffee beans, and as you read the package, you see the word ‘washed’?

 There are various factors that have to be taken into consideration to ultimately determine the method of choice, including labour quality, access to water, sunshine levels, as well as altitude and soil levels.

-Overall, whatever processing method you choose, you will happily enjoy a delicious cup of Specialty Coffee that has gone through a unique and complex process up to the point of arriving in your cup.
+Overall, whatever processing method you choose, you will happily enjoy a delicious cup of Specialty Coffee that has gone through a unique and complex process up to the point of arrival in your cup.